 Gufuskálar ruins

-Now let's check out the old Fiskbyrgi - the fish drying sheds of Gufuskálar - which are located on the other side of road 574 much further away from the sea.
-Drive back to road 574 and look for this sign below.
+Now let's check out the old Fiskbyrgi - the fish drying sheds of Gufuskálar - which are located on the other side of road 574, much further away from the sea.
+Drive back to Road 574 and look for the sign below.

-There you turn right and drive up a short gravel road where you can leave your car.
+There, you turn right and drive up a short gravel road to leave your car.

 Fiskbyrgin á Gufuskálum - the Fish Drying Sheds at Gufuskálar